-Recall that the American multinational technology company had earlier claimed that it will unveil its new virtual reality (VR) headsets by 2022.
+Recall that the American multinational technology company had earlier claimed that it would unveil its new virtual reality (VR) headsets by 2022.

 The modules are required for virtual reality (VR) and augmented reality (AR) applications.
 The time of flight modules fire lasers at an item and measure the time it takes for the light to bounce back to determine the distance between them.

-LG Innotek provided ToF modules for the iPad Pro, as well as the iPhone 12 Pro and Pro Max versions, which were released last year.
+LG Innotek provided ToF modules for the iPad Pro and the iPhone 12 Pro and Pro Max versions, which were released last year.
 It also provides modules for the iPhone 13 series, with the lidar function supporting AR in a 5G context.